 See the lectern?
 There’s a hand sticking out from it, holding a cross.
 Seems to me somebody has a sense of humor.

-We exited from the quiet church back into the bright sunshine and turned to begin our climb up to the mausoleum.
+Exiting from the quiet church back into the bright sunshine, we turned to begin our ascent to the mausoleum.
 We might have tried to follow one of the cobbled streets to the top (not sure) but … since we knew the mausoleum was at the top of the hill, it seemed easier to just follow a stairway between some houses.
-If we kept heading upwards we knew we'd arrive there eventually.
-Celia decided to save her knees and opted out of the climb.
+If we kept heading upwards we knew we’d arrive there eventually.

 There are far too many photos to share here.
 You’re invited to see more of them in our Cavtat photo gallery.